t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

-Some specifications and frameworks go further by providing mechanisms and conventions for nodes to discover behaviors that they have not previously "seen" and learn how to deal with them at runtime.
+Some specifications and frameworks go further by providing mechanisms and conventions for nodes to discover behaviors that they have not previously "seen" (programmed to deal with) and to learn how to deal with them at runtime.
 The idea is that ontologies and machine-readable specifications may be used and provided in the system for nodes to "learn" what to do as and when necessary.
 Such elements may not be explicitly defined in the specification, but they may be inferred or learned from the associated and perhaps separately